gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 For Oakeshott, as Fuller puts it, "To consider politics philosophically is to describe the necessary character of politics in its endless efforts to preserve and to change; it is not to prescribe courses of action" (2024: 152).

-[More materials should be added here.]
+[More material should be added here.]

 ## Plato: A Common Source